-With the passing of the Memorial Day holiday, we have officially entered into vacation season in North America.
+With the approach of the Memorial Day holiday, we’re close to vacation season in North America.
 That means packing your gear into the truck, car, or SUV and heading off to beautiful beachfronts and scenic mountaintop destinations, from coast to coast.
-Whether you are taking the whole family or just planning a personal getaway, trailering can be a critical part of the trip.
+Whether you are taking the whole family or just planning a personal getaway, Now’s the time to think about preparing your vehicles for trailering.

 Maybe you are skipping the vacation and “laying up some corn for the famine” by starting a lawn care business or other entrepreneurship that will require trailering your equipment from one location to another.
 Boat (and other personal watercraft) trailers, lawn care trailers, heavy equipment trailers, livestock trailers, and even motorcycle and automobile trailers provide an easy and convenient way to transport toys, equipment, and farm animals to far away places.
 Campers allow us to setup a home away from home anywhere that we have access to an electrical outlet and a water supply, saving us money on motel costs and leaving our families with memories that will last a lifetime.

 Unfortunately, some travelers are left with bad memories of trailering experiences.
 These negative recollections are often propagated because of improper trailering techniques and poor vehicle and trailer maintenance practices.
 Here are ten trailering tips that will help you to ensure that all of your vacation and work memories are good.

 Tire pressure is critical to a good trailering experience.
 Check not only the tire pressure of the vehicle tires, but also the tire pressure of the trailer tires.
 Locate the maximum tire pressure rating on the sidewall of each tire and inflate the tires accordingly before trailering.
 Visually inspect the tires as you inflate them, paying attention to tread depth and sidewall condition as well as looking for objects that may have partially punctured the outer shell.